-The following table sets forth, as of the Record Date, the beneficial ownership of each current director, the director-nominee, the Company's executive officers, each person known to us to beneficially own 5% or more of the outstanding shares of our common stock and the executive officers and directors as a group.
+The following table sets forth, as of the Record Date, information with respect to the beneficial ownership of each current director, the directornominees, the Company's executive officers, and each person, if any, known to us to beneficially own 5.0% or more of the outstanding shares of our common stock.

-Beneficial ownership is determined in accordance with the rules of the SEC and includes voting or investment power with respect to the securities.
-Ownership information for those persons who beneficially own 5% or more of our shares of common stock is based upon Schedule 13G filings by such persons with the SEC and other information obtained from such persons, if available.
+Beneficial ownership is determined in accordance with the rules and regulations of the SEC.
+These rules generally provide that a person is the beneficial owner of securities if such person has or shares the power to vote or direct the voting thereof, or to dispose or direct the disposition thereof or has the right to acquire such powers within 60 days.
+Ownership information for those persons who beneficially own 5.0% or more of our shares of common stock pursuant to these rules is based upon reports filed by such persons with the SEC and other information obtained from such persons, if available.
+The percentage of beneficial ownership in the following table is based on 28,338,580 shares of our common stock outstanding as of April 5, 2023.